Richard Harrison Shryock: Biography

 Shryock studied at the Philadelphia School of Pedagogy and then at the University of Pennsylvania, graduating there with a bachelor's degree in 1917 and a PhD in American history in 1924.
 Before 1917 he taught school in Philadelphia.
-During WWI he served as a private in the United States Army Ambulance Service.
+During World War I he served as a private in the United States Army Ambulance Service.
 He was instructor of history from 1921 to 1924 at Ohio State University and from 1924 to 1925 at the University of Pennsylvania.
 In Duke University's history department he was an associate professor from 1925 to 1931 and a full professor from 1931 to 1938.
 At the University of Pennsylvania he was a professor of American history from 1938 to 1949, a lecture on medical history from 1941 to 1947, a professor of medical history from 1948 to 1949, and a professor of history from 1958 to 1963.
-During WWII he served as a lieutenant commander in the United States Coast Guard.
+During World War II he served as a lieutenant commander in the United States Coast Guard.

-Shryock was William H. Welch Professor of the History of Medicine and director of the Johns Hopkins Institute of the History of Medicine from 1949 to 1958, when he retired as professor emeritus.
+Shryock was William H. Welch Professor of the History of Medicine and director of the Johns Hopkins University Institute of the History of Medicine from 1949 to 1958, when he retired as professor emeritus.
 At Johns Hopkins his predecessor was Henry E. Sigerist.
 The focus of Shryock's research was on the investigation of the influence of social and scientific factors on the development of medicine.
 In addition, he wrote essays on medical historians, e.g., Henry E. Sigerist.
 Shryock's biographer Whitfield Jenks Bell, Jr. described his importance to the history of medicine as follows:

 In 1921 he married Rheva Luzetta Ott (1896–1989).
 Upon his death in 1972 he was survived by his widow, a son, a daughter, and six grandchildren.